-The performance targets which have been set for the period, together with forecasted financial statements to 31 March 2018/19, are detailed in Appendix 2.
+The performance targets which have been set for the period, together with forecasted financial statements to 31 March 2019/20, are detailed in Appendix 2.

-- > Met the equity ratio target Financial Performance Indicator. - The maintenance Cost Performance Indicator was achieved while operational costs exceeded the target. - > The Energy Delivery Performance Indicator was achieved. - > The Reliability Performance Indicators were achieved. - Staff Safety was not achieved.
+- Met the equity ratio target Financial Performance Indicator. - Met both the maintenance Cost Performance Indicator and the operational costs target. - Achieved the Energy Delivery Performance Indicator. - Achieved the Reliability Performance Indicators. - Staff Safety was not achieved.
 This is commented on in Section A Staff above.